elliot-hicks/RL_Maze_Solver/README.md

 </p>
 (Above created using codecogs).

 This corresponds to a zero-bias value approximation as seen in the REINFORCE paper.
-Here i indexs over the random batch taken from the agent memory buffers.
+Here i indexes over the random batch taken from the agent memory buffers.
 This method of random sampling is supposed to improve stability in training.
-The loss is back-propagated using the usual PyTorch functions: optimiser.zero_grad, loss.backward, optimser.step.
+The loss is back-propagated using the usual PyTorch functions: optimiser.zero_grad, loss.backward, optimiser.step.
 The training code is too long to be shown here but is available in full in the cnn_maze_solver.py file.
 The CNN is trained every 5 episodes using the main memory buffer, and every 10 episodes with the elite buffer, once the exploration period has concluded.
-The number of episodes ran can be changed in the maze_solverfunction, it is recommended that the memory buffer size is less than exploration_period*max_steps, such that the exploration period is fully utilised, this can be tuned either way but I recommend setting the exploration period by hand depending on the maze size.
+The number of episodes ran can be changed in the maze_solver function, it is recommended that the memory buffer size is less than exploration_period*max_steps, such that the exploration period is fully utilised, this can be tuned either way but I recommend setting the exploration period by hand depending on the maze size.
 The same applies for the max_steps as more difficult mazes will require more steps.